Darthion/Docs/dev/deploy.md

 ```
 #!/usr/bin/env bash
-/data/dithereum/geth-linux-amd64 \
+/data/Darthion/geth-linux-amd64 \
---config /data/dithereum/config.toml  \
+--config /data/Darthion/config.toml  \
---logpath /data/dithereum/logs \
+--logpath /data/Darthion/logs \
 --syncmode full \
 --gcmode archive \
---verbosity 3  >> /data/dithereum/logs/systemd_chain_console.out 2>&1
+--verbosity 3  >> /data/Darthion/logs/systemd_chain_console.out 2>&1
 ```

-If no any network flags were provided, the node will connect the dithereum-mainnet by default.
-If you want to connect to dithereum-testnet, add:
+If no any network flags were provided, the node will connect the Darthion-mainnet by default.
+If you want to connect to Darthion-testnet, add:

 ```
 --testnet